Steve Marriner: Early years (1996–2007)

 In 2004, Marriner joined Canadian folk icon Harry Manx at the Chicago Blues Festival.
 Following a positive response from the Chicago audience, Manx invited Marriner to accompany him on tour regularly.
 The two would tour the world together from 2004 until 2007, performing in Australia, France, England, the United States, and Canada.
 Other early supportive influences included George Pendergrast, Johnny Sansone and Rick Estrin.

 Marriner's debut solo album, Going Up, was released in 2007 on Dog My Cat Records, a label co-owned by Harry Manx.
 The record was reviewed favourably despite low sales and no nominations.
 The BlogCritics review of the album states that "with only a couple of exceptions the majority of the music on the album follow[s] the standard rock/blues boy wanting girl theme".
 The review positively notes "Remember Me", with its "plea for the homeless" and the fourth song, which has "a nice rockabilly feel."
 The reviewer states that there are "glimmers of real talent on this album", such as Marriner's rare ability to play the "complexities of a Flamenco beat".
 Another review notes the album's "nods to harp legends Little Walter, Junior Wells and Kim Wilson, and states that Marriner's "tight band fan the flames of tradition with a scorching sound for the 21st century."
 The review states that "Marriner proves himself an adept singer/songwriter who writes highly melodic tunes that are energetic and full of catchy hooks, reminiscent of Delbert McClinton".
 The review states that "his lyrics stay true to the braggadocio tradition forged by past blues legends."
 Overall, the review states that the "highlight [is his] blistering harmonica playing", which has a "natural sense of blues phrasing with a down-home, gritty tone."
 Jazzreview.com states that with its "solid performances and slick production, Going Up is a strong premiere by a driven young blues maverick with crossover potential and all the makings of a star."

 MonkeyJunk (2008–present)

 Marriner is the frontman/lead singer and baritone guitar player of MonkeyJunk, a Canadian rock'n'roll/swamp/blues band signed to Stony Plain Records.
 The band's album To Behold won the 2012 Juno Award for Blues Album of the Year.

 As a record producer

 In 2014, Marriner produced Drew Nelson's The Other Side, on which Marriner also co-wrote a number of the songs.
 It was through Marriner's encouragement and support that Nelson released his first album in eight years.
+Marriner went on to produce A.J.
+Fullerton's sophomore album "The Forgiver & The Runaway" recorded winter of 2019, and released on Vizztone records in spring of 2021.